Skip to main content

 • The Taco Club has earned its place in the pantheon of Revelstoke cuisine with an unwavering dedication to explosively tasteful Mexican grub for lunch.
 If you get the seasonal vegetable burrito, be sure to ask for ‘dirty rice’.

-• For the afternoon, why not experience the adrenaline of a short-guided snowmobile tour at Glacier House Resort with Great Canadian Tours, experience their Cabin Run or Evening tour (only 2-hours long).
+• For the afternoon, why not experience the adrenaline of a short-guided snowmobile tour with Great Canadian Tours, experience their Cabin Run or Evening tour (only 2-hours long).

 • Once it’s time for dinner, Kawakubo serves some of the best sushi this side of the Pacific—with unsurpassed Japanese ambiance.
 If you’re into spicy salmon, the red dragon roll is for you.